vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/basic-components/vtex-store-header.md

 | `fullWidth` | `Boolean` | Whether the Header should take the full width of the screen or not                                                                   | `true`          |
 | `inverted` | `Boolean` | Whether the row will use the base color (`false`) or the inverted base color (`true`) as defined in `styles.json`.                                                                    | `false`          |

-:warning: ***Repeat step 4 for any other `header-rows` you may have in the `header-layout.desktop`**.
+> ⚠️ ***Repeat step 4 for any other `header-rows` you may have in the `header-layout.desktop`**.
 Remember to declare the desired blocks for each row, as we declared the Telemarketing block for the `header-row#1-desktop`, and properly configure all blocks using props.
 Once it is all finished, **redo steps 3 and 4 to define your `header-layout.mobile` as well***.

 Three blocks can be added as `header-row`'s children in order to customize your Header row layout: `header-border`, `header-force-center` and `header-spacer`.